apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

 kbcli cluster delete mycluster
 ```

-#### Create a MySQL Raft group
+#### Create a Raft MySQL cluster

 Playground creates a Standalone MySQL cluster by default.
-You can also use `kbcli` to create a MySQL Raft group.
-The following is an example of creating a MySQL Raft group with default configurations.
+You can also use `kbcli` to create a Raft MySQL cluster.
+The following is an example of creating a Raft MySQL cluster with default configurations.

 ```bash
 kbcli cluster create --cluster-definition='apecloud-mysql' --set replicas=3